Worst Cars in the Gran Turismo Franchise

 In Gran Turismo Sport, there is a professional league race called Nostalgia 1979, which is similar to the amateur league's historic car cup.
 However, you, the player, are only permitted to take race cars to this championship.

 The Renault R8 Gordini '66 is the cheapest one, selling for a reasonable $80,000.
 Not bad, right?
-A 101 HP car, this thing stands NO chance against its contemporaries, including the likes of the Jaguar XJ13 '66 and the Ferrari 330 P4 '67.
+With 101 HP, this thing stands no chance against its contemporaries, including the Jaguar XJ13 '66 and the Ferrari 330 P4 '67.

-This ancient beast debuted in GT4, and cost the player a hefty $320,000.
-It never got cheaper, except from the used car lot in GT5, where, at cheapest, it was still over $200,000.
+This ancient beast debuted in GT4 and cost the player a hefty $320,000.
+It never got cheaper, except from the used car lot in GT5, where, at its cheapest, it was still over $200,000.

-So, how much ponies is this thing packing inter the hood?
+So, how many ponies is this thing packing under the hood?
 Try 93.
 Yup, you just spent almost half a million dollars on a car with less than 100 horsepower.
 Oh, and the engine sound is literally recycled from the Volkswagen New Beetle 2.0 '00 in GT2 and GT3.

-Dodge had 4 newer 5-seater car models in Gran Turismo 2: the Neon, the Avenger, the Intrepid (Arguably the best of them), and the Stratus, arguably the worst of them.
+Dodge had four newer five-seater car models in Gran Turismo 2: the Neon, the Avenger, the Intrepid (arguably the best of them), and the Stratus, arguably the worst of them.

 You're better off getting the Neon or Intrepid.